 For information in European languages visit the Scottish Government's European translations: public information on EU Exit page

 For information on living in Scotland after EU exit, visit the Scottish Government's EU citizens page.

 Local businesses are being encouraged to prepare for Brexit as it may impact on the way businesses operate beyond the exit date.
-If you are a local business, our Business Angus website has lots of information, including a useful toolkit to help you prepare.
+If you are a local business, our Invest in Angus website has lots of information, including a useful toolkit to help you prepare.
 For exporting businesses the pages on the gov.uk site give more information.
 Scottish Enterprise also has information for businesses and a step by step guide on its Prepare for Brexit pages.